German Speaking Region

 In Scotland, Mill Hill Missionaries are also involved in missionary preaching and fund-raising, on an equal footing with other missionary congregations.
 Additional support comes through events organised by the Friends of Mill Hill.
 The Glasgow Mill Hill community contribute to faith animation in the local church through retreats and recollection days, and by offering series of talks during the liturgical seasons.
 Awareness of the missionary vocation of all Christians, as well as prayer and active support for Mill Hill mission projects, is fostered through the distribution of St. Joseph's Advocate, the Society's Scottish publication, and by the hosting of an annual Mission Day.
 As in other regions of the Society, devotion to its 'Father & Founder' is fostered through an annual Novena to Saint Joseph.

 The Society's Irish Region includes the Republic and the northern counties and has its headquarters in Dublin.
-Mill Hillers who have returned from overseas can be found in rural parish ministry, in the pastoral care of prisoners and in the apostolate to pilgrims in the Marian shrine at Knock.
+Mill Hillers who have returned from overseas can be found in rural parish ministry, in the pastoral care of various religious communities, devotional and religious movements.
 In the North, a team of Mill Hill priests serves the needs of a Catholic community in Belfast's inner city.

 As in Scotland, the Irish Region promotes missionary interest and support through its own version of St. Joseph's Advocate.
 A Mill Hiller is appointed to serve as a liaison between the Society and the international development arm of the Irish government.
 The Society is a member of the Irish Missionary Union and raises funds through the preaching of parish mission appeals.

 With the help of the 'Mill Hill Sisters' and a dedicated lay staff, the Society provides in Dublin a house of retirement for its Irish members.